Goodbye, Mr. Chips: Inspiration

 The setting for Goodbye, Mr. Chips is probably based on The Leys School, Cambridge, where James Hilton was a pupil (1915–18).
 Hilton is reported to have said that the inspiration for the protagonist, Mr. Chips, came from many sources, including his father, who was the headmaster of Chapel End School.
 Mr. Chips is also likely to have been based on W. H. Balgarnie, a master at The Leys (1900–30), who was in charge of the Leys Fortnightly (in which Hilton's first short stories and essays were published.)
 Over the years, old boys wrote to Geoffery Houghton, a master at The Leys and a historian of the school, confirming the links between Chipping and Balgarnie, who eventually died at Porthmadog at the age of 82.
 Balgarnie had been linked with the school for 51 years and spent his last years in modest lodgings nearby.
 Like Mr. Chips, Balgarnie was a strict disciplinarian, but would also invite boys to visit him for tea and biscuits.

 Hilton wrote upon Balgarnie's death that "Balgarnie was, I suppose, the chief model for my story.
 When I read so many other stories about public school life, I am struck by the fact that I suffered no such purgatory as their authors apparently did, and much of this miracle was due to Balgarnie."
 The mutton chop side whiskers of one of the masters at The Leys earned him the nickname "Chops", a likely inspiration for Mr Chips' name.

-In Hilton's final novel, Times and Times Again (1953), protagonist Charles Anderson bears clear biographical similarities to Hilton himself.
+In Hilton’s final novel, Time and Time Again (1953), protagonist Charles Anderson bears clear biographical similarities to Hilton himself.
 Early in the novel, Anderson briefly reminisces about attending Brookfield and knowing "Chips".